v5ma/selfawarenetworks/README.md

 # The Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.

+You are in the newself repo which is for the book notes.

-This is the new home page of www.selfawareneuralnetworks.com to contained the notes for the book Self Aware Networks, and it represents the notes that are being used to make the book.
-Critically you should know that these notes are not the book.
+This page is the home page of www.selfawareneuralnetworks.com and this repo contains the notes for the book Self Aware Networks, and it represents the notes that are being used to make the book.
+Critically you should know that these notes are not the book (not yet anyways).

 # NOTHING IN THIS GITHUB REPO IS EVEN CLOSE TO BEING FINISHED AS OF JUNE 17th 2022
 (please let me know if you see something wacky in the audio notes (or in any of the notes), and know that an artificial neural network replaced some of my words in the audio transcription, and that some sentences were spoken by other people, I haven't proof read every line yet.
 So let me know if you see something that should be deleted or clarified.)